By Marsha Shyer, Board Member, Frank Lloyd Wright Building Conservancy

 Jamie Von Klemperer, President and Design Principal of Kohn Pedersen Fox Associates, was kind enough to take some time from his always packed schedule to speak with us recently.
-KPF is a major sponsor of the upcoming Buffalo conference and also was a major sponsor of the 2017 Wright at 150 conference in New York City.
+KPF was a major sponsor of the 2021 Buffalo conference and the 2017 Wright at 150 conference in New York City.
 He has won AIA design awards for his Peterson Institute for International Economics in Washington DC, Dongbu Financial Center in Seoul, Park Fifth residential project in Los Angeles, Riverside 66 urban market in Tianjin, and One Vanderbilt tower, which is currently under construction in New York City.
 Jamie is a graduate of Harvard University and Princeton University Architectural School.
 KPF’s continued support of the Frank Lloyd Wright Building Conservancy shows the firm’s and Jamie’s fundamental belief in the value of historical preservation of the work of exceptional architects like Frank Lloyd Wright and Louis Kahn.

 I think there’s a kind of nostalgia many of us feel when we actually see a Frank Lloyd Wright house.
 It reminds us of a period of time, of style, and household objects, furniture, of course, buildings.
 He’s so infused into the many aspects of our society that we don’t always know when we were first in touch with Frank Lloyd Wright’s influence.
 Some of the earliest pieces of architecture that I was exposed to as a kid had Frank Lloyd Wright influences.
 We spent a summer when I was very young in Palo Alto.
 My dad was teaching there, so we went to visit his friends who lived in what were Frank Lloyd Wright style houses done by very credible architects.
 I think that was my first exposure to Wright – not even knowing that this was Wright in architecture.